swagath-git/Titanic-Survival-Prediction/README.md

 ---

 # Note :-
-This project was developed primarily to improve my practical experience and build strong hands-on expertise in Machine Learning tools and workflows.
+This projects was developed primarily to improve my practical experience and build strong hands-on expertise in Machine Learning tools and workflows.